 Student

-My most recent project is in feminist epistemology, concerning the epistemic shift that some of us experience when we are born into a new and more marginalized social identity (e.g., diasporic experiences, gender transitioning, acquiring disabilities).
-I ask how the fluidity in our social identities complicates theses of standpoint epistemology.
-In another project, I wrote about the hermeneutical dimension of oppressive double binds and creative resistance strategies that minoritarian subjects employ through minoritarian world traveling/ world-making.
-In addition, I am interested in theorizing "misremembering," "false memories," or "memory errors" as a site of potentiality and a practice of minoritarian resistance, rather than a mishap or even a pathology.
+One of Kexuan's projects is in feminist epistemology, concerning the epistemic shift that some people experience when they are born into a new and more marginalized social identity (e.g., diasporic experiences, gender transitioning, becoming disabled).
+They ask how the fluidity in one's social identities complicates theses of standpoint epistemology.
+In another project, they wrote about the hermeneutical dimension of oppressive double binds and creative resistance strategies that minoritarian subjects employ through minoritarian world traveling/ world-making.

-You are welcome to learn more about me or my research on my https://www.kexuanliu.com" title="Personal Website">Personal Website.
+You are welcome to learn more about Kexuan or their research on their https://www.kexuanliu.com" title="Personal Website">Personal Website.

 Coralei Neighbors